YeoLab/flotilla/README.md

     (flotilla_env)

 Which indicates that you are now in the `flotilla_env` virtual environment.
-Now that you're in the environment, follow along with
+Now that you're in the environment, follow along with the non-sandbox installation instructions.

 ### Non-sandbox install